Get More Meaning From Your Member Surveys

-A recent Associations Analytics webinar [sign-in required], “How to Get Actionable Data From Surveys,” delved into ways to improve member surveys.
+An Associations Analytics webinar [sign-in required] from last fall, “How to Get Actionable Data From Surveys,” delved into ways to improve member surveys.
 I followed up with the hosts—Bill Conforti, senior vice president of strategy and solutions, and Greg Pollack, vice president of sales—to learn more.

 In many cases, membership teams don’t spend enough time and effort thinking about why they are conducting a survey and what business goals they hope to accomplish.
 Too often, they ask the same questions every year, update a few, remove some, and then send the survey out again in a compartmentalized way, without taking into consideration how answers to the questions could be integrated throughout the association.

 Focus on What You Want to Learn

 Post-conference surveys are a good example.
 At the end of a conference, most associations send out a survey, look at the results, and then forget about them.
 What’s missing is intent.

 “There should be more of a focus on questions you actually want answers to, like: How do we make a better product?
 How do we make sure more people participate in the new product?
 And how can we make sure this product is sustainable for everybody inside our ecosystem?”
 Pollack said.

 Instead of offering deep insights, annual conference surveys often reveal that the food was good, but the room was too cold.
 “That doesn’t help me create a better product for next year,” Pollack said.